spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/diagnostic-tools.md

 4. Click on **Ping**.

-5. In the endpoint field, enter the endpoint you'd like to test the connection to.
+5. In the **endpoint** field, enter the endpoint you would like to test the connection to.
 For example, if you want to make sure your Edge host has connection to a image registry within your network at 10.10.153.43:8000, you would enter 10.10.153.43:8000.